-- Ensure induction process for new arrivals is in place and followed - Oversee initial assessment of pupils' standard of English as necessary - Give guidance and support to class teachers to set targets and plan appropriate work - Monitor standards of teaching and learning of pupils with EAL - Monitor progress and identify learning difficulties that may be masked by EAL - Liaise with SENCO if necessary - Keep up to date with EAL strategies and issues - Arrange for translations as needed - Ensure resources and displays reflect the cultural diversity of the school
+- Ensure induction process for new arrivals is in place and followed - Oversee initial assessment of pupils' standard of English as necessary - Give guidance and support to class teachers to set targets and plan appropriate work - Monitor standards of teaching and learning of pupils with EAL alongside the Assistant Head - Monitor progress and identify learning difficulties that may be masked by EAL - Liaise with SENCO if necessary - Keep up to date with EAL strategies and issues - Arrange for translations as needed - Ensure resources and displays reflect the cultural diversity of the school - Share EAL CPD opportunities with all staff. - Deliver in house EAL CPD - Ensure we continue to have a good working relationship with the Ethnic Diversity Service.